krisanu801/OptiHedge/README.md

 ## License

-This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [License Name] License - see the [LICENSE](LICENSE) file for details.